What is Marketing Automation?

 That means we should treat them like a real person, not a fragmented self across different tools like email, social media, etc. If we can leverage all the marketing tools, channels and behavioral data possible to paint a complete picture of a person, we can nurture them based on their unique challenges and interests, not based solely on the emails they open or click through.

 How do I choose the best marketing automation provider for my business?

 When considering a marketing automation provider, it’s important to choose the software and company that best suits your business and your unique goals.
 Don’t focus on the individual features, but focus on the business results and the long-term partnership.

 Here are some resources to help you make your strategic decision.
 The ranking top is my loved platforms and going down as the least favorite ones.
 Of course, you may have different opinions and you are free to choose the most suitable one for your business.

 Read this relevant post to get more ideas: Inbound Marketing and Marketing Automation: What is in it for a Start-up and how it works to generate sales

-If you are so headache with the above picture or the complication of the article, or wondering what action to take, let’s get in touch for a discussion.
+If you are so headache with the complication of the article, or wondering what action to take, let’s get in touch for a discussion.
 I am here to help.